Interview – Martyn Ware of Heaven 17

 Cryptic Rock – One can imagine, but you persevered through it all.
 Working in music is not a career path many take because of how difficult it is.
 Would you say that your perseverance is purely for the love of music?

-Martyn Ware – First of all you have to trust your own judgement and own intuition about what is going to be artistic, fulfilling, enjoyable, but also potentially lucrative.
+Martyn Ware – First of all, you have to trust your own judgment and intuition about what is going to be artistic, fulfilling, enjoyable, but also potentially lucrative.
 I live in an interesting space between commerce and art at this point.
 That is in everything I do – production, my company Illustrious, 3D surround sound stuff, and writing/performing with Heaven 17.

-Everything is done because we enjoy doing it in Heaven 17; we get pleasure out of entertaining people and giving people stuff to enjoy over the years.
+Everything is done because we enjoy doing it in Heaven 17; we get pleasure out of entertaining people and giving them stuff to enjoy over the years.
 But really, you have to keep your eyes on the prize.
-I’ve got a family and mortgage like everyone else… you have to pay the bills.
+I’ve got a family and mortgage like everyone else.
+You have to pay the bills.
 That is a motivating factor, but honestly, if we didn’t enjoy doing it, we would find something else to do.

-I think if you come see Heaven 17 live that there is no shadow of a doubt we enjoy performing for people and enjoy interacting with our audience.
-We think we put on a pretty good show too.
+I think if you come to see Heaven 17 live, there is no shadow of a doubt we enjoy performing for people and interacting with our audience.
+We think we put on a pretty good show, too.
 I’m very proud of our recording career as well.
-I think we’ve put out some records that have stood the test of time; more so than some of the stuff from that period.
+I think we’ve put out some records that have stood the test of time, more so than some of the stuff from that period.
 Overall, I have very few regrets over the years.
-Every period has had its successes, challenges, its joys and pains, etc. We are very happy at this moment in time.
+Every period has had its successes, challenges, its joys and pains, etc. We are very happy at this moment.

-Martyn Ware – Looking at the background, we didn’t tour anywhere from the inception of Heaven; from 1981 to around 1996.
+Martyn Ware – Looking at the background, we didn’t tour anywhere from the inception of Heaven, 17, from 1981 to around 1996.
 It was my friend Vince Clarke from Erasure who said, “Would you consider being a supporter for Erasure on a big arena tour?”
-I went to Glenn and said, “This is our decision to make,” and I asked him, “What do you think Glenn?
+I went to Glenn and said, “This is our decision to make,” and I asked him, “What do you think, Glenn?
 We’ve never done it… it might be one last roll of the dice.”

 That was twenty-five years ago, and now it’s our main source of income.
-We’ve built up our audience over the last twenty-five or more years; we’re selling more tickets to more shows all over Europe, the UK, and now in America, than we’ve ever sold in our whole life.
-If we weren’t any good that idea would have died on the vine, but it hasn’t.
+We’ve built up our audience over the last twenty-five or more years; we’re selling more tickets to more shows all over Europe, the UK, and now in America than we’ve ever sold in our whole lives.
+If we weren’t any good, that idea would have died on the vine, but it hasn’t.

-I know the shows that we do are full of energy, humanity, warmth, empathy, and excitement hopefully.
-In fact, a lot of young people who turn up at the shows are sons and daughters of the people who bought the records originally.
-The younger people have become fans of ’80s music and maybe they have their own bands that are influenced by ’80s music.
+I hope the shows we do are full of energy, humanity, warmth, empathy, and excitement.
+In fact, many young people who turn up at the shows are sons and daughters of the people who bought the records originally.
+The younger people have become fans of ’80s music, and maybe they have their own bands that are influenced by ’80s music.
 It’s a kind of virtuous circle at the moment.

 We are overwhelmed with the moment of love and support we had when we visited the US; that is not bullshit either.
-We knew we’d be well-received by some loyal fans, but then there were also people who come up to us after the shows who say, “I didn’t know who you were, but my friend got some tickets and said you should come and see it.”
+We knew we’d be well-received by some loyal fans, but then there were also people who came up to us after the shows and said, “I didn’t know who you were, but my friend got some tickets and said you should come and see it.”
 I have every optimism that the next tour that we do in the US will double the number of dates and the number of people who come and see us.

-Over time Billie went to live in France and Angie got her own career.
-Our current two singers (Rachel Meadows and Kelly Barnes) were brought in by Billie.
+Over time, Billie went to live in France, and Angie got her own career.
+Billie brought in our current two singers (Rachel Meadows and Kelly Barnes).
 We told them they got the job because it was quite clear they were exceptionally talented and they could cover the range that’s needed.
-Not only that, but Kelly and Rachel are both amazing human beings with positive energy; everything we do with Heaven 17 is about positive energy.
-We’re not shoegazing and we’re not too self-regarding.
+Not only that but Kelly and Rachel are both amazing human beings with positive energy; everything we do with Heaven 17 is about positive energy.
+We’re not shoegazing, and we’re not too self-regarding.
 We’re very proud of the work that we do, the music we create, and the way we perform it, but we’re not going to say, “Hey, we’re the greatest band on earth;” it is for you to decide how good we are.
 We are very pleased with how things have turned out.

 Virgin